Side effects

 • New exception names need to be declared via exception like types needs to be declared

-• Unfortunately types do not include what exceptions a function will raise
+• Unfortunately types do not include what exceptions a function may raise

 • The value returned by an exception is very similar in looks to a variant.